lakshay1341/Movie-Review-System-API/README.md

 ---

 ## 🛠️ Testing with Postman
-You can test the API using Postman.
-Import the collection and environment files (if provided) or manually configure requests with the JWT token.
+You can test the API using Postman or Swagger UI.

 #### Postman Screenshots
 *Postman Login Request*